 Smoking our food has been a long standing tradition in the USA from state to state.
 From smoked BBQ meat to fish and vegetables, there are endless possibilities when you get the right smoker pared with the right cook.
 However, it can take a lot of time and skill to get that professional, tender BBQ smoked meat just like the pros do.

-In order to compile this list, and be able to put our money where our mouth is, we've spent over 20 hours reading articles and comparing reviews, we asked those in the know and we asked around on forums.
+In order to compile this list, and be able to put our money where our mouth is, we've spent over 20 hours reading articles and comparing the best electric smoker reviews, we asked those in the know and we asked around on forums.

 Then, once we had drawn up our shortlist, we hosted and attend loads of barbecues where we tried out a few makes and models.